-Where to find a two/three-hour 14-clock pause in the new HOS
+Where to find a two/three-hour 14-hour clock pause in the new HOS

-Confused by upcoming split-sleeper changes?
+Confused by the 2020 split-sleeper changes?
 We explain everything owner-operators need to know about the new 7/3 split-sleeper berth rule, quick and easy.

 August 10, 2020